iamMurithi/Scripts-for-Rosemary/CONTRIBUTING.md

 A: Absolutely!
 Documentation improvements, testing, and reporting issues are valuable contributions.

 **Q: I don't have coding experience.
 How can I help?**
-A: Writing guides, testing ROMs, updating information, and helping other users are all important contributions.
+A: Updating guides, testing ROMs, updating information, and helping other users.

 **Q: My device is different.
 Can I still contribute?**
-A: While this repo focuses on Redmi Note 10S, general Android knowledge and processes often apply across devices.
+A: This repo focuses on Redmi Note 10S, general Android knowledge and processes often apply across devices.

-**Q: How do I know what to work on?**
-A: Check the [Issues](../../issues) page for tasks labeled `help wanted` or `good first issue`.

-## 📜 Code of Conduct

-### Our Standards
-- **Be respectful**: Treat everyone with respect and kindness
-- **Be inclusive**: Welcome contributors from all backgrounds
-- **Be helpful**: Assist newcomers and share knowledge
-- **Be patient**: Everyone learns at different speeds
-- **Be constructive**: Provide helpful feedback

-### Unacceptable Behavior
-- Harassment or discrimination
-- Trolling or inflammatory comments
-- Publishing private information
-- Promoting illegal activities
-- Sharing copyrighted content without permission

-### Enforcement
-Violations may result in:
-1. Warning
-2. Temporary ban
-3. Permanent ban

-Report issues to maintainers via GitHub or private message.

-## 🎉 Thank You!

-Every contribution, no matter how small, helps make this project better for the entire community.
-Thank you for being part of the Redmi Note 10S ROM community!

 ---